 The type field determines the track type: MIDI, Mono Audio, and Stereo Audio.
 You can't change the track type if a track already has data in it.

 P = Play Status.
-The Play Status field shows the status of the track as Play (P), Muted (m).
+The Play Status field shows the status of the track as Play (P), Muted Play Status (P), Muted Pl channel.

 Name = Track Name.
 This is any name you want to give to the track.